 Planned, controlled burns are important for safety in our community.
 They protect life, property and the environment by reducing the fuel levels (e.g. leaves, brush and small shrubs).
 However, smoke is a common trigger among people with respiratory conditions like asthma.

-For information about planned burn offs and bushfires visit the NSW Rural Fire Service.
+For information about planned burn offs and bushfires visit your local fire service page below:

 Key tips to minimise the effects of bushfire smoke: